 Add the stock, increase the heat to high, and bring to a simmer.
 Once simmering, add the tomatoes, spinach, corn kernels, and pepper.
 Reduce the heat to low, cover, and cook until the vegetables are fork tender, approximately 25 to 30 minutes.
 Remove from heat and add the parsley and lemon juice.
 Season, to taste, with Kosher salt.

 If wanting to Can:

 Prepare jars and Canner for Pressure Canning.
-Using a slotted spoon, fill hot jars half-full with solids, topping off with hot broth, de-bubble jars and fill to 1 inch head space.
+Using the NCHFP Soup Guidelines, use a slotted spoon, fill hot jars half-full with solids, topping off with hot broth, de-bubble jars and fill to 1 inch head space.

 Process pints 70 mins/quarts 90 mins. (my timing is adjusted to account for the spinach being added) 11 pounds pressure (dial gauge) or according to your canner type and altitude.

 Recipe Adapted from: Alton Brown "Garden Vegetable Soup"